xiaoyanlong/evo_sex_role/README.md

 ./evorole param=../param.json outdir='your output directory'
 ```

+Even though it is possible to run jobs completely from the command line, it is often overly tedious and unorganized to do so.
+Instead, we used job scripts for the batch jobs.
+A job script is a set of Linux commands paired with a set of resource requirements that can be passed to the Slurm job scheduler.
+Slurm will then generate a job according to the parameters set in the job script.
+Any commands that are included with the job script will be run within the job.

-If you prefer to submit job on peregrine, you can use following command (`submit_example.sh` is already offered in the folder of `evorole`, Please modify the working directory to yours in the job script):
+Using following command, batch jobs will be submitted (`submit_example.sh` is already offered in the folder of `evorole`):

 ```
 cd ~/evosexrole/evorole